openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Shared Libraries (Current Option #1)
 ------------------------------------

-Because each MFE is siloed from each other - both in repositories and at runtime - our only viable mechanism for sharing code has historically been to extract it into a shared library that gets bundled with each at build time.
+Because each MFE is siloed from each other - both in repositories and at runtime - our only viable mechanism for sharing code has historically been to extract it into a shared library that gets bundled with each MFE at build time.
 This creates more repository/dependency overhead.

 Build-time package overrides (Current Option #2)
 ------------------------------------------------

-NPM and package.json allow operators to override dependency resolution by installing an alternate version of a dependency prior to build time.
+NPM and package.json allow site operators to override dependency resolution by installing an alternate version of a dependency prior to build time.
 This has historically been how we've allowed operators to override the header, footer, and brand.

 The system is confusing, somewhat brittle, and only works at build time.
-If an operator needs different headers/footers/brands for different clients, we've just multiplied the number of builds they need to do (already a problem even without this - see the "Build time" issue above!)
+If a site operator needs different headers/footers/brands for different instances, we've just multiplied the number of builds they need to do (already a problem even without this - see the "Build time" issue above!)

 Frontend Plugins (Current Option #3)
 ------------------------------------

 With the creation of the `frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_, we're starting to have the capability to share components across MFEs as plugins, either at build time (direct plugins) or runtime (iframe plugins)

 Direct plugins create some flexibility, but couple our repositories' builds together.
-Iframes are good for sandboxing and isolating code, but they're a very inefficient way to compose a UI, especially given the consistency and UX/DX concerns raised above.
+Iframes are good for sandboxing and isolating code, but they're a very inefficient way to compose a UI, especially given the consistency and user/developer experience concerns raised above.
 In a way, they exacerbate the problem even more.
 There's no way to do direct plugins via the MFE config API, since they rely on importing modules directly into the build.

 Specification
 *************

-Fundamentally, enabling runtime module loading and shared dependencies address the majority of these problems, so our approach centers on enabling these two things.
+Fundamentally, _runtime module loading_ and _shared dependencies_ address the majority of the problems described above (Consistency, User and Developer Experience, and Composability), so our approach centers on enabling these two capabilities.

 Runtime Module Loading
 ======================

-The capability to lazily load content from independently built modules into the page - without iframes - solves a few of the issues mentioned above.
+The capability to lazily load content from independently built modules into the page - without iframes - solves many of the `Composability`_ and `User and Developer Experience`_ issues above.
 In particular, it gives us a way of composing UI elements from different MFEs/Domains dynamically at runtime without a "host" application needing to know anything about the "guest" at build-time.
 The two remain completely decoupled, save some shared runtime configuration.
+It also cuts down on the number of full page refreshes experienced by users.

-This capability has a high degree of overlap with the goals of the `frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_ (FPF), and was the inspiration and approach for the original POC for that framework.
-We expect that the FPF would add a new plugin type - probably "module plugin" - which handles loading plugins via runtime module loading.
+It's worth noting that adopting runtime module loading has a high degree of overlap with the capabilities of the `frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_ (FPF) and is a natural extension of its feature set.

 Runtime module loading advantages
 ---------------------------------

 - Reduces the frequency of full page refreshes.
 MFEs today are completely independent, so navigating between them means loading a completely new page (even if they share dependencies).
 - Improves composability across MFEs/domains.
 We have no way to show more than one MFE on the same page today except by using iframes or by creating hard dependencies between MFEs at build-time by extracting 'shared' code into a new library, like `frontend-component-header <https://github.com/openedx/frontend-component-header>`_, `frontend-component-footer <https://github.com/openedx/frontend-component-footer>`_, or `frontend-lib-content-components <https://github.com/openedx/frontend-lib-content-components>`_, which increases our dependency maintenance burden significantly.
 - Improves runtime extensiblity by allowing us to configure where an MFE's code should be loaded from, rather than needing to build it in to an app.
-It dovetails nicely with the FPF by providing us with a seamless, performant, and flexible way of extending our frontends without needing to rebuild the host.
+It dovetails nicely with the frontend-plugin-framework by providing us with a seamless, performant, and flexible way of extending our frontends without needing to rebuild the host.

 Shared Dependencies
 ===================

 Sharing dependencies between MFEs at runtime compliments runtime module loading.

 As noted above, MFEs have a number of dependencies which are common between them, but which aren't actually shared at runtime in any way.
-The capability to share these dependencies - such as ``react``, ``@openedx/paragon``, etc. - would mitigate a great deal of our `Consistency`_ and `User and Developer Experience`_ issues.
+The capability to share these dependencies - such as ``react``, `paragon <paragon_>`_, etc. - would mitigate a great deal of our `Consistency`_ and `User and Developer Experience`_ issues.

 We expect the following packages - which are used in the vast majority of MFEs today - could all be shared between MFEs.